Schoolgardens

 Projekt

-We hope that as many children and young people in the region as possible will learn to grow vegetables for their own consumption and to process them for a balanced diet.
-This is very important in Botswana, because hunger and malnutrition are widespread.
+Meanwhile, harvests in most school gardens are plentiful, allowing the Junior Rangers’ families to benefit from the produce.
+The children and young people pass on their knowledge to family members and neighbors.
+We hope to see as many children and young people in the region as possible learn to grow vegetables for self-sufficiency and process them into a balanced diet.
+This is extremely important in Botswana, where hunger and malnutrition are widespread.

 Current donation needs